jomer4lyfe/ITC-350-Database/README.md

 - We are using MySQL for our DBMS and we setup our MySQL server on a Ubuntu Linux server.
 We have connected to our database via OpenVPN and MySQL Workbench.

 ### Contributors:
-*Reagan Larsen, Josh Omer, Christopher Bingham, Macen Shuldberg*
+*Reagan Larsen, Josh Omer, Christopher Bingham, Mason Shuldberg*